 There must be comprehensive coverage of organisations in the public sector, the private sector and the so-called 'third-sector' which includes not-for-profit organisations, charities, associations, volunteer groups and community groups.
-There must be few or no 'carve-outs' where sectors or industries are not covered, such as exemptions for intelligence agencies or the military.
+There must be few or no 'carve-outs' where sectors or industries are not covered, such as exemptions for intelligence agencies or the military (for example, not-for-profit organisations, charities, associations, volunteer groups etc.).